-Football is replete with tales of what might have been, players who shone brightly, but flickered and dimmed, then flared again all too briefly, before a promised brilliance faded and they were lost; talents wasted wantonly or perhaps it was a case of a manager being unable to see the unpolished talent and fully develop it.
+Football is filled with tales of what might have been, players who shone brightly, but flickered and dimmed, then flared again all too briefly, before a promised brilliance faded and they were lost; talents wasted wantonly or perhaps it was a case of a manager being unable to see the unpolished talent and fully develop it.
 One wonders how the history of football would be if so many of those players with an abundance of talent, but perhaps a suspect temperament had found the right coach, the man with the light to illuminate the path to greatness, a mentor to guide the way.
 Sadly, for many, that didn’t happen, and the story of Adel Taarabt, albeit still less than 30 years old at the time of writing, seems to be a case in point.

 Born in Morocco, but brought up in France from a young age, Taarabt first came to notice whilst playing for Racing Club de Lens, mainly in their B team.
 In fact, he only played a single first team league game for the club.
 The player himself suggests that the original plan was for him to leave France for North London, but to sign for Arsenal, rather than Spurs.
 Initial contact was originally made by Damien Comolli who, at the time was scouting for the Gunners.

 As the deal progressed though, the Frenchman moved to become Director of Football at White Hart Lane, and persuaded Taarabt to change direction also.
 He alleges that the sales pitch Comolli delivered was that Spurs were recreating the club in the form of the Gunners with young talent being promoted.
 Taarabt would later contend that he had been convinced by a move to Arsenal mainly because of Arsène Wenger, but Comolli convinced him his chances of success would be brighter at Spurs.
 It was a decision that the player would later describe as a “big mistake” and that his friends, Armand Traoré and Abou Diaby, both advised him against.